 Judge OKs bankrupt PG&E's plan for $235 million in bonuses

-The Sacramento Bee reports that U.S. Bankruptcy Judge Dennis Montali approved the plan at a hearing Tuesday in San Francisco.
+The Sacramento Bee reports that U.S. Bankruptcy Judge Dennis Montali approved the plan at a hearing in San Francisco.
+His ruling came two weeks after he delayed a decision, saying he needed more information from PG&E about the thresholds employees would need to meet to qualify for the bonuses.

-PG&E had said in a court filing that the money was intended to provide incentives to workers and would not be distributed if the company doesn't meet its safety and financial goals.
+Pacific Gas and Electric Co. said the payments would be heavily weighted toward achieving safety goals and were needed to promote stability in its workforce amid the chaos surrounding the company.
+The payments will not go to senior management but be given to about 10,000 rank-and-file employees, the newspaper reported.

 PG&E filed for bankruptcy in January in the face of billions of dollars in potential liability from huge wildfires in California in 2017 and 2018.